West Klosterman Preserve

 Getting to the purchase of the property is a complex process and will follow government land acquisition protocols.
 We’re confident that it will happen, but we can’t accurately predict how long the government processes will take.
 We do believe that both Pinellas County Schools and Pinellas County want this to happen as quickly as possible.

-WKPG activity — As mentioned above, WKPG will be required to provide its share of the purchase price to Pinellas County no later than December 10.
-With the fundraising that has already been accomplished, WKPG will be able to do our part sooner.
-There are many moving parts.
-We have to complete the fundraising to reach $1.5 million.
-As part of this final fundraising stage, we have a number of pledges to call in from donors.
+WKPG activity — As mentioned above, WKPG will be required to have its share of the purchase price available for Pinellas County by December 10.
+With the fundraising that has already been accomplished, WKPG has advised Pinellas County that we will be ready to do so.
+There are many moving parts to complete the fundraising to reach $1.5 million.
+As part of this final fundraising stage, we have a number of pledges to call in from donors and are already in the process of receiving those pledges.
 We also have to bring in the funding that has been built in the WK Preservation Group Fund maintained by Pinellas Community Foundation to benefit WKPG.
+PCF is also in the process of receiving their pledges.

-Pinellas County activity — As of mid-September, the sales agreement between Pinellas County and Pinellas County Schools for the property has been approved by PCS, and we have been told is scheduled for approval by the Board of County Commissioners in their first October meeting.
-When the approved sales agreement is then signed, Pinellas County has 120 days to conduct due diligence for the land purchase.
+Pinellas County activity — As of November 20, 2024, both Pinellas County and Pinellas County Schools for the property have signed a Sales Agreement for the purchase of the property by Pinellas County.
+Under the terms of the Sales Agreement, Pinellas County has 120 days to conduct due diligence for the land purchase.
 Part of its due diligence is receiving the $1.5 million from WKPG, but it also involves the usual real estate evaluation that’s part of a government entity’s land acquisition.

-So the answer to when will the agreement to purchase the property be finalized is likely the first week after the first County Commission meeting in October.
-If the question is when will the purchase be finalized, the answer is at the completion of due diligence on a date to be agreed between Pinellas County and PCS.
+The answer to when will the agreement to purchase the property be finalized is that it is now signed by both parties, and a closing date has been set for no later than April 29, 2025, the end of the 120-day due diligence.
+The parties could choose to close earlier if due diligence is completed earlier.
+If the question is when will the purchase be finalized, the answer is at the completion of due diligence on a date to be agreed between Pinellas County and PCS, which today is set for no later than April 29, 2025.

 The basic math for the West Klosterman Preserve is that it will be purchased for $3 million by Pinellas County, with $1.5 million coming from WKPG to supplement Pinellas County’s $1.5 million.